 - Ataşehir & Şişli: The commercial heartbeats. Şişli offers traditional corporate density, while Ataşehir is the modern financial district favored by tech workers.

-Pathways to Residency and Citizenship in 2026
+Pathways to Turkish Residency and Citizenship by Investment

 Turkey operates one of the world's most straightforward property-based immigration programs.